s = hash(value 『, length『, salt』』);

-function generates a hash value for the string expression text
+function generates a hash value for the string or numeric expression value

 The hash value is calculated using a SHA-256 key derivation algorithm.
 This results in a 32-byte value, which is returned as a hexadecimal string with each byte represented as two characters, thus resulting in a string of a length 64.